johannesmu/php-sample-app/README.md

 - Composer [download it here](https://getcomposer.org)
 - Git [download it here](https://git-scm.com)

-If you are using Windows or Mac you can use software such as [XAMPP](https://www.apachefriends.org/index.html) to create the required environments to run this website.
+If you are using Windows or Mac you can use software such as [XAMPP](https://www.apachefriends.org/index.html) to create the required environments to run this website or you can use Docker containers.

 ## Clone the repository to your computer
 After you have installed the requirements, you will need to clone the repository.
 Open your Command Line Interface (Terminal or Windows Powershell or other) and navigate to the root directory of the web server (this README is written for Apache).

+### Using XAMPP on Windows
 If you are using XAMPP on Windows it will be in `C:\www\apache\htdocs` or something similar.
 To navigate there you need to type
 ```
 cd C:\www\apache\htdocs
 ```